 What We Didn’t Like

-The viewing angle on the display might worry some users, but with the connectivity to Weather Underground and Ambient Weather Network, you'll find yourself using your smartphone to view the data most of the time anyway.
+The viewing angle on the display console might worry some users.
+However, with the connectivity to Weather Underground and Ambient Weather Network, you’ll find yourself using your smartphone to view the data most of the time anyway.

 Are There Better Alternatives?

 At this price point?
-No. The WS-2902’s feature list blows all the other value weather stations on the market out of the water, and competes head-on with some of the professional weather stations.
+No. The WS-2902B's feature list blows all the other value weather stations on the market out of the water and competes head-on with some of the professional weather stations.
+If you’re willing to spend a little bit more, our premium recommendation is the WS-2000 from Ambient Weather.
+With the WS-2000, the additional sensors will show up directly on the display console, and it comes with a full-color HD TFT display tablet.
+The upgraded console alone is worth the extra price—it’s the best we’ve tested.

 Should You Buy It?